IoanHadarean/CookBook-project/Readme.md

 ## Testing

-1. Prototype code was written and tested using Cloud9 and Chrome Developer Tools.
+1. Code was written and tested using Cloud9 and Cloud9 debugger tools.
 2. All HTML and CSS code used on the site has been tested using [The W3 CSS Validation Service](https://jigsaw.w3.org/css-validator/) and [The W3 Markup Validation Service](https://validator.w3.org/).
-3. All Javascript and jQuery code on the website has been tested using [JSHint](https://jshint.com/).
+3. All Javascript code on the website has been tested using [JSHint](https://jshint.com/).
+There were no errors found, the warnings found state the fact that class, arrow functions and template literals are only available in ES6.
+There are also warnings about let and const related to ES6 JavaScript.
-4. Site viewed and tested in the following browsers(including toggle functionality, filtering type places and using Google Maps):
+4. Site viewed and tested in the following browsers:
 <br>    i Google Chrome
 <br>    ii Mozilla Firefox
 <br>    iii Opera